TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 The museum also serves as the Chamber of Commerce.

-Fayetteville celebrates "Lick Skillet Days" every year in September to commemorate the time when it was known by that name.
+Fayetteville celebrates "Lick Skillet Days" every year the third weekend in October to commemorate the time when it was known by that name.
 Latecomers to picnics and celebrations where told to "lick the skillet" after the food had all been eaten.
 You have to admit it's better than "Get-here-earlier-next-year-Days."

 Today, even as a tourist attraction with antique stores, cafes and bed & breakfasts, Fayetteville retains its hometown charm.
 It's increasingly hard to find the 19th century combination of church bells, mockingbirds, the chiming of the courthouse clock, train horns and coyotes.